 I added the heavy paver stone and adhered it with Gorilla Glue and let it set overnight.
 Didn’t see a need for clamps due to the weight of the stone top.
 First time using this product so time will tell if it’s up to the task of gluing stone to wood.
 If I had to do it all over again I would have used my corner clamps to make sure the I beam bracing in the bottom was squared-off all around.
 There truly are no shortcuts to doing a quality job.

-While I may have spent 30 or 40 years learning how to make a painting in one day, woodworking is a while new medium.
+While I may have spent 30 or 40 years learning how to make a painting in one day, woodworking is a whole new medium.
 As with anything, practice makes perfect.

 So at last, here it is in place.